wdlindmeier/Most-Pixels-Ever-Cinder/README.md

 #####The Server

-A simple MPE 2.0 server is included with the block.
+A basic MPE 2.0 server is included with the block.
 Run like so:

 `$ python server/simple_server.py`